 What is the maximum delay in periods if not pregnant?

 For those with regular periods, a delay of up to 7 days can still be considered normal.
-If your periods are irregular or the delay is longer, it’s best to consult a healthcare provider to rule out other causes.
+If your menstrual cycles are irregular or the delay is longer, it’s best to consult a healthcare provider to rule out other causes.

 How can I test for pregnancy at home without a pregnancy test kit?